 Sponsor(s): Mrs. Baugh & Mrs. Brown

-Sponsor(s): Coach Lake, Mr. Jones, Mrs. Turner, Mrs. Watson & Mrs. Willyard
+Sponsor(s): Coach Lake, Mr. Jones, Ms Woodard, Mrs. Watson & Mrs. Willyard

 Future Business Leaders of America is the largest national organization for students preparing for careers in business.
 The mission of FBLA is to bring business and education together in a positive working relationship through innovative leadership development programs.

 To see the world impacted for Jesus Christ through the influence of coaches and athletes.

 To present to coaches and athletes, and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord, serving Him in their relationships and in the fellowship of the church.

 Sponsor(s): Ms. Larson & Ms. Parrott

 This organization promotes personal growth and leadership development through the roles of family members and community leaders.

 Sponsor(s): Coach Stephens, Mrs. Garrison, Coach Wenzel, Miss Street & Miss Gates

 FFA is a national organization for students enrolled in any agricultural course.
 Hendersonville FFA boasts the largest enrollment in the state of Tennessee, even though not one student member lives on a farm.
 Our chapter is extremely active and participates in varioius competitions and activities thrughout the entire year.

 Mission Statement: FFA makes a positive difference in the lives of student by developing their potential for premier leadership, personal growth and career success through agricultural education.